Masonkta/PokeMatch/README.md

 Contains all application components, including the backend server and the Electron app interface.

 - **`backend/`**
+    The backend environment for the Electron application
+    - `chat_histories.json` - The JSON file for storing chat history data for messaging.
     - `Dockerfile` - Defines the Docker setup for the backend environment, outlining dependencies and setup steps.
     - `main.py` - The main FastAPI application file that handles API endpoints and manages Neo4j connections.
     - `pokemon_data.py` - Contains all pokemon data along with natures